 August 15, 2013 - Lake County officials said they have confirmed elevated levels of algae-related toxins in samples of Konocti Bay water taken following the death of a dog that fell ill after swimming in the bay.

-California and comprises an area larger than nine American states.
+The Klamath Basin in California and Oregon comprises an area larger than nine American states.
 It is famous for its natural beauty and supports farms and ranches as well as tribal homelands and vast wildlife refuges.
 The basin also is the center of the most contentious and consequential water struggle in the United States.

 The Klamath Tribes this year exerted their newly affirmed senior rights to the upper basin's water, joining a call for water by Klamath Project irrigators, and several upper basin water shutoffs unwound like a game of Russian roulette.
 Income will be hobbled, some folks could go out of business.
 Thousands of migratory birds, meanwhile, have chosen not to land in wetlands that are dried up from drought.
 And the peculiar hydrology of the basin, hammered in recent years by diminished snowpack levels, defies long-term projection.